Understanding Your Saboteurs: How to Overcome Inner Obstacles and Ignite Your Intuition

 2. The Controller

-The Controller believes the only path to safety is to take charge—of people, plans, and outcomes.
-It runs on intensity and often overwhelms or alienates others in the process.
-Underneath the surface?
-A deep fear of chaos and vulnerability.
-The Controller’s “my way or the highway” mindset blocks collaboration, trust, and intuitive flow.
+This Saboteur believes the only path to safety is to take charge—of people, plans, and outcomes.
+It runs on intensity, often overwhelming or alienating others.
+Beneath the surface is a deep fear of chaos.

 Childhood root: Gained safety by being in control.